Drowsyyyyy/cse15l-lab-reports/lab_report3.md

   1
   ```
   -c option prints the number of lines of output context.
 It is useful when we just want to know how many lines matching with the input pattern there are.
-  First example prints the number of lines that contain "adult" key word.
-Second example prints the number of lines that contain "Intro" key word.
+  The first example prints the number of lines that contain "adult" key word.
+The second example prints the number of lines that contain "Intro" key word.

   citation: grep --help (git bash terminal)